klaipher/GPTAttentionsComparison/README.md

 - **data/shakespeare_char/**
   Contains the script to prepare the Shakespeare character-level dataset.

+- **data/attention-is-all-you-need.ipynb**
+  A Jupyter Notebook for processing and visualizing metrics such as running time, memory usage, and cosine similarity across different attention methods.

 - **model.py**
   Defines the Transformer model (nanoGPT) which uses the selected attention mechanism.